dapr/docs/howto/setup-pub-sub-message-broker/README.md

 ...
 ```

-The type of message bus is determined by the `type` field, and things like connection strings and other metadata are put in the `.metadata` section.
+The type of pub/sub is determined by the `type` field, and things like connection strings and other metadata are put in the `.metadata` section.
-Even though you can put plain text secrets in there, it is recommended you use a [secret store](../../concepts/secrets).
+Even though you can put plain text secrets in there, it is recommended you use a [secret store](../../concepts/secrets) using a `secretKeyRef`

 ## Running locally

-When running locally with the Dapr CLI, a component file for a Redis Streams pub/sub will be automatically created in a `components` directory in your current working directory.
+When running locally with the Dapr CLI, a component file for a Redis pub/sub is  created in a `components` directory, which for Linux/MacOS is `$HOME/.dapr/components` and for Windows is `%USERPROFILE%\.dapr\components`.
+See [Environment Setup](../getting-started/environment-setup.md#installing-dapr-in-self-hosted-mode)

 You can make changes to this file the way you see fit, whether to change connection values or replace it with a different pub/sub.